joebew42/elixir_cqrs_es_example/README.md

 ## DOING

+- Write an Acceptance Test

+## Questions & TODOs

+- Use Mox and introduce a behaviour for the `AccountRepository`
+- [?]
+Implement an `EventStoreAccountRepository`
 - Implement an InMemory `EventStore`

-## Questions & TODOs

 - Maybe the responsabilities to `create` and `find` an `Account` should be delegated to the `AccountRepository`, and we may think to rename it as `Accounts`?
 - Does `Account`s may to be supervised?
 - Should the `CommandHandler` return errors?